The Cliff Walk at Pourville

-The Cliff Walk at Pourville is an 1882 painting by the French Impressionist painter Claude Monet.
-It currently resides at the Art Institute of Chicago and is one in a series of landscape paintings created by Monet during his time in Normandy.
-It is a landscape painting featuring two girls atop a cliff overlooking the sea in Pourville, a fishing village in Normandy.
-The piece depicts summer sunshine and brisk breeze, but further works to juxtapose leisure and labor by contrasting the bourgeois figures with fishing boats on the horizon.
+The Cliff Walk at Pourville is an 1882 painting by the French Impressionist painter Claude Monet, displayed in the Art Institute of Chicago.
+It is one in a series of landscape paintings by Monet during his time in Normandy.
+It depicts two girls atop a cliff overlooking the sea in fishing village Pourville, in a scene of summer sunshine and brisk breeze which juxtaposes leisure and labor by contrasting the bourgeois figures with fishing boats on the horizon.

 Context

 Cliff Walk at Pourville shows two figures in dresses standing atop a grassy cliff overlooking the English Channel.
 The canvas was inspired by an extended stay at Pourville in 1882, during which Monet was retreating from personal and professional pressures.
 His wife Camille had died three years earlier, and France was experiencing an economic recession which was affecting his art sales.
 During this retreat, Monet was able to develop his Impressionist style through a series of paintings using the scenery as his background.
 Monet settled in the village between February and mid-April, during which time he wrote to his future wife, Alice Hoschedé, "How beautiful the countryside is becoming, and what joy it would be for me to show you all its delightful nooks and crannies!"
 They returned in June of that year.
 The two young girls standing atop the cliff may be Hoschedé's daughters, Marthe and Blanche; it has also been suggested that the figures represent Alice and Blanche.